ulodciv/cluster_deployer/README.md

 # Usage

-1. Prepare and export a VM in the OVA form.
-This VM needs:
+1. Using VirtualBox, set up a VM that has:
-    1. An active root (ie with Ubuntu)
+    1. root user enabled (ie with Ubuntu)
-    2. SELinux disabled
+    1. SELinux disabled
-    3. VirtualBox guest additions
+    1. VirtualBox guest additions
-    4. Postgresql server 9.6 installed
+    1. Postgresql server 9.6
-    5. pcs installed and enabled (disable corosync and pacemaker services)
+    1. pcs enabled (disable corosync and pacemaker services)

+1. Export the VM as an OVA file

-2. Prepare JSON cluster file (eg cluster.json)
+1. Update the JSON cluster file as needed (cluster.json)

-2. Deploy the cluster:
+1. Deploy the cluster:

         python src\app.py cluster.json